-For fiscal years 2008 through 2016, a school district that is not eligible for alternative facilities revenue under Minnesota Statutes, section 123B.59, subdivision 1, paragraph (a), is eligible for deferred maintenance revenue.
-Deferred maintenance revenue must be maintained in a reserve account and used only for deferred maintenance purposes.
+For fiscal years 2008 through 2016, a school district that was not eligible for alternative facilities revenue under Minnesota Statutes, section 123B.59, subdivision 1, paragraph (a), was eligible for deferred maintenance revenue.
+Deferred maintenance revenue were maintained in a reserve account and used only for deferred maintenance purposes.

-A qualifying district's deferred maintenance revenue is computed as follows:
+A qualifying district's deferred maintenance revenue was computed as follows:

-Deferred \$64 x pupil units x the lesser of: Maintenance Revenue

-(1) one, or

-(2) average age of the district's buildings

-Deferred = Deferred Maintenance x the lesser of: Maintenance Levy Revenue
+Deferred Maintenance Revenue = \$64 x pupil units x the lesser of: (1) one, or (2) average age of the district's buildings 35 Deferred Maintenance Levy = Deferred Maintenance x the lesser of: Revenue (1) one, or (2) (ANTC/pupils units) \$5,965 Deferred Maintenance Aid = Deferred Maintenance - Deferred Maintenance Levy Revenue

-(1) one, or

-(2) (ANTC/pupils units) \$5,965

-= Deferred Maintenance - Deferred Maintenance Levy Deferred

-Maintenance Aid Revenue